pfmaggi/REHC/README.md

 I've used the same syntax of the previous Config.xml but I only read the start path, and it needs to be a full path without macros like %INSTALLDIR%.

-See attached for a sample configuration and page (put the content of the archive on the SDCard in Android/data/REHC).
+See sample folder for a test APK and a sample configuration and page (put the content of the archive on the SDCard in Android/data/REHC).

-Test APK is available inside the [github REHC repository](https://github.com/pfmaggi/REHC).
+Ciao
+Pietro
+pietro.maggi@motorolasolutions.com